 - 1) Is a changing polarization angle throughout the burst activity a general feature in GRB prompt emission?
 (So far it is measured only in one GRB.) - 2) Will we find consistent polarization results for the Crab between different instruments?
-(Previous IBIS and SPI results are contradictory.) - 3) Is the jet-emission of microquasars polarized?
-V404 Cyg had a super-bright high-energy outburst and shows rapidly changing jet orientation in the radio, interpreted as Lense-Thirring precession.
+(Previous IBIS and SPI results are contradictory.)

+- 3) Is the jet-emission of microquasars polarized?
+V404 Cyg had a super-bright high-energy outburst in 2015, nicely covered with INTEGRAL observations, and showed rapidly changing jet orientation in the radio, interpreted as Lense-Thirring precession.
 This provides the unique possibility to measure polarisation at different viewing angles towards a jet. - 4) Is the high-energy emission of Soft Gamma Repeaters (SGRs) polarized?
 SGRs are highlymagnetized neutron stars, but there is a heavy debate on whether the observed X-ray emission is due to the disk (largely unpolarized) or closer to the NS surface (implying high polarisation). - 5) Push the theoretical modelling of jet sources in terms of expected polarization, and gain analytic understanding of the physical conditions that can generate the observed polarization and its temporal evolution.
-(Presently there is no predictive model for high-energy polarization in jet sources.)
+(Presently there is no predictive model for the temporal evolution of high-energy polarization in jet sources.)